DJFPaul/grandMA2-Chataigne-Module/README.md

      Faders also go from 1-90 and Buttons also go from 101-190.
      Syntax: `Page.Start-End` so If you want Buttons 101 - 115 from Page 2, you put `2.101-115`.
      Just like in the dynamic section, you can use `;` to define multiple blocks.
-     You need to include the page prefix at the start of each block.
 Example: `2.101-115;2-131-145;3.101-130`
+     You need to include the page prefix at the start of every block.

+     Note: All blocks referencing the same page get combined into a single request but different pages will be separate data requests for each.